 Reclassifying schizophrenia as a neurological disease makes sense for a number of reasons.

-The defining feature of schizophrenia is psychosis, manifested primarily by delusions and hallucinations associated with structural and chemical changes in the brain.
-Psychosis symptoms are also found in dementia, Parkinson’s disease, strokes, and brain tumors—all of which are also characterized by structural and chemical changes and classified as nervous system disorders.
+The defining feature of schizophrenia is psychosis spectrum disorders, manifested primarily by delusions and hallucinations associated with structural and chemical changes in the brain.
+The symptoms of psychosis spectrum disorders are also found in dementia, Parkinson’s disease, strokes, and brain tumors—all of which are also characterized by structural and chemical changes and classified as nervous system disorders.

 Auditory hallucinations or delusions are not simply a behavioral problem, and any clinician with experience treating schizophrenia will recognize how a patient’s thoughts, emotions, and behaviors are hijacked by a biological process beyond their control.

 In the lab, many genetic, post-mortem, and neuroimaging studies have demonstrated clear evidence of schizophrenia’s biological underpinnings.
 For example, if one twin in an identical pair has schizophrenia, the other has a 50% chance of also developing the illness, even if the second child was raised in a different environment.
 This number is comparable to that for Alzheimer’s disease and greater than that for Parkinson’s disease.